Skip to content

 Delta SkyMiles® Reserve Business American Express Card card art

-Rewards: 3x miles on Delta purchases.
-1.5x miles on eligible purchases for the rest of the year after you spend $150,000 on your card.
-1x miles on other eligible purchases.
+Rewards: 3x on Delta purchases.
+1.5x on U.S. shipping, U.S. office supply stores, and eligible transit.
+1.5x on eligible purchases for the rest of the year after you spend $150,000 on your card.
+1x on other eligible purchases.

 A few notes on applying for American Express credit cards

-• Some American Express cards, like the personal Platinum card or the Charles Schwab Platinum card have language that prohibits you from earning a welcome bonus if you’ve ever had a card from the same card family before.
+• Some cards allow one bonus per card “family”.
+Some American Express cards, like the personal Platinum card or the Charles Schwab Platinum card have language that prohibits you from earning a welcome bonus if you’ve ever had a card from the same card family before.

-• You can have a maximum of five American Express credit cards at one time.
-In addition, you can hold up to 10 American Express charge cards (like the Platinum, Gold, and Green cards.)
+• Maximum 5 Amex credit cards and 10 pay-over-time cards.
+You can have a maximum of 5 American Express credit cards at one time.
+In addition, you can hold up to 10 American Express pay-over-time cards (like the Platinum, Gold, and Green cards.)
 These limits are known to occasionally be flexible for some cardmembers, some of the time.

-• American Express offers some customers targeted offers.
+• You might be able to get a better welcome offer than the public offer.
+American Express offers some customers targeted offers.
 See our post on how to get the best welcome offers from American Express and try those methods before applying for an American Express card.
 You might be able to get an elevated welcome bonus.

-• You can check the status of your American Express card application online through the Amex website.
+• Check your application status online.
+You can check the status of your American Express card application online through the Amex website.

 Rates and fees for Delta Air Lines credit cards